Electrical & Electronics Repairers, Powerhouse, Substation, & Relay

 On the job, you would:

-- Consult manuals, schematics, wiring diagrams, and engineering personnel in order to troubleshoot and solve equipment problems and to determine optimum equipment functioning.
+Consult manuals, schematics, wiring diagrams, and engineering personnel to troubleshoot and solve equipment problems and to determine optimum equipment functioning.

 Engineering and Technology